 - The Council's spending on providing nightly paid temporary accommodation has increased over the past 5 years due to the increase in homelessness, in line with National trends. - Nationally there were 83,700 households in TA at the end of December 2018.
-This is a 74% increase since December 2010. - In July 2019, there were 65 children in temporary accommodation in Mid Sussex, and 61 households. - Government confirmed in November 2019 the Government stated that Councils in England spent £1.1 billion on temporary accommodation between April 2018 and March 2019.
+This is a 74% increase since December 2010. - In July 2019, there were 65 children in temporary accommodation in Mid Sussex. - Government confirmed in November 2019 the Government stated that Councils in England spent £1.1 billion on temporary accommodation between April 2018 and March 2019.
 This has increased by 78% in the last five years. - 30% (£344 million) of the total spend was on emergency nightly paid accommodation.
 An increase of 111% in the last five years. - For 2019/20, the Council has set its budget for net spend on temporary accommodation placements at £347,977.
-In 2014/15 the figure was £126,977, an increase of £221,000.
-As a % increase on £126,977 this is 174%.